 Whisk together the white and brown sugars.
 Stir in the vanilla until it is evenly distributed.
 Add the lavender, gently crushing the buds between your fingers.

-To use: Gently massage a small amount of scrub in circular motions over clean skin, avoiding sensitive eye and lip areas.
+To use, gently massage a small amount of scrub in circular motions over clean skin, avoiding sensitive eye and lip areas.
 Rinse with warm water, followed by a cool water splash.
 Pat dry.
-Follow with moisturizer if desired.
+Follow with a moisturizer, if desired.
+Use the scrub two to three times a week to exfoliate dead skin cells.
+If using on the face, be cautious to massage the scrub very gently into the skin to avoid overexfoliating.